joshling1919/joshling1919.github.io/_pages/about.md

 Afterwards, I attended Stanford's Graduate School of Education, and there, I became deeply interested in the intersection of education and technology.

-I currently work as a software developer at App Academy.
-Outside of work, I co-founded an organization that teaches web development to high school students who are newcomers to the country.
+I currently work as a software developer at [App Academy](https://appacademy.io).
+Outside of work, I co-founded [Dev Club](https://www.linkedin.com/company/dev-club/), an organization that teaches web development to high school students who are newcomers to the country.
 I also enjoy cooking, playing basketball, and practicing piano.